Logarithmic regret bounds for continuous-time average-reward Markov decision processes

 The second assumption is on the rates of the holding times.

 \begin{assumption} We assume there are two known constants $\lambda_{\min}, \lambda_{\max} \in (0,\infty)$, such that

 \end{assumption}

-\rev{This assumption on bounded holding time rates is natural since the state and action spaces are both finite.
-The proof of our regret lower bound does {\it not} require the knowledge of the values $\lambda_{\min}$ and $\lambda_{\max}$.
-On the other hand, we do need to specify {\it some} values of $\lambda_{\min}$ and $\lambda_{\max}$ to implement our proposed learning algorithm.
-For practical applications and implementations, one may be able to have some rough estimates of bounds on the holding time rates based on knowledge about the problems at hand. }
+This assumption on bounded holding time rates is natural since the state and action spaces are both finite. \rev{In implementing our proposed learning algorithm, we need to specify {\it some} values of $\lambda_{\min}$ and $\lambda_{\max}$.} For practical applications and implementations, one may be able to have some rough estimates of bounds on the holding time rates based on knowledge about the problems at hand.